Home > Facade > Façade Lighting Creating Distinct Landmarks

 Intelligent lighting: The majority of LED luminaries are dimmable.
 When evaluating a control solution, one must always ask what method or protocol the devices use to communicate.
 The most common method is 0-10V.
 As LED sources are digital devices, however, they are readily compatible with digital controls.
 This has created significant opportunities for intelligent LED lighting that offers an extensive array of features.

 Wireless technology: Wireless sensors and LED lighting, both luminaries and lamps, are now widely available.
-This extends applications, facilitates adoption of intelligent lighting, and can make retrofits involving more sophisticated control schemes easier to implement.
+This extends applications, facilitates the adoption of intelligent lighting, and can make retrofits involving more sophisticated control schemes easier to implement.

 Colour tuning: A growing number of LED products allow control of the shade of white light output, from full-range white light colour temperature modulation to dim-to-warm control.
 This has opened new applications for LED lighting, but with extraordinary potential as interest grows in the relationship between lighting and health.
 (Sandeep Adagale, Lighting Design Director, Lighting Dimensions Studio)